Anil Bonde

-Anil Sukhdevrao Bonde is an Indian politician who is serving as a member of the Rajya Sabha from 5 July 2022.
-He had served as a member of the Maharashtra Legislative Assembly from Morshi Assembly constituency from 2009 to 2014 as an independent candidate and 2014 to 2019 as the candidate of Bharatiya Janata Party.
+Dr. Anil Sukhdevrao Bonde is an Indian politician who is serving as a member of the Rajya Sabha from 5 July 2022.
+He had served as a member of the Maharashtra Legislative Assembly from Morshi Assembly constituency from 2009 to 2014, as an independent candidate and 2014 to 2019 as the candidate of Bharatiya Janata Party.
 Bonde's victory was with the largest margin in his Amravati district.

 Bonde was the sitting MLA, he was an independent MLA in 2009 to 2014.